 We do so in the belief that physical education, in a safe, supportive and challenging environment is a vital component in the development of children’s physical and emotional health and well-being.
 This includes qualities such as enjoyment, co-operation and development of expertise in different physical areas, which, in turn, allows children to apply skills, be creative and imaginative, thus giving children a chance to celebrate achievement and progression within the physical medium.

-2. To provide a co-ordinated programme of physical education across Key Stage 1 and 2 in order to help build life-long participation in sports, games and other recreational activities.
+- To provide a coordinated programme of physical education across KS1 and KS2 in order to help build life long participation in sports, games and other recreational activity.

-3. To provide the means for children to realise their full physical potential and to develop movements, co-ordination, confidence and body awareness in a range of contexts.
+- To provide the means for children to realise their full physical potential and to develop movements, coordination, confidence and body awareness in a range of contexts.

 How is the PE curriculum organised?

 In Key Stage 1 and Key Stage 2 each child will participate in two hours of timetabled PE each week.
 Pupils will be taught skills across six areas of activity including gymnastics, invasion games and dance.
 During each year they will be taught games and activities which aims to promote competition and challenge.
 Orienteering will be covered in Y1, Y3 and Y5.
 Swimming will be taught during Key Stage 2 in Y4.
 Where available the school’s own provision will be enhanced through specialist sports coaching.

 This year, each half term, two classes will receive curriculum support sessions and two classes will be offered extra curricular activities (see Sports Grant and Funding tab).

 Observational assessment is the most obvious way of collecting evidence in PE.
 This may include discussion, responses to questions and children’s assessment of their own and others’ performance through the use of technology such as cameras and ipads.
 Assessment of children’s attainment is a continuous process and criteria are needed which can be used in assessing children’s work in PE.
 These include: